2025 English Open (snooker): Broadcasters

 Rounds one and two were broadcast in the United Kingdom by Discovery+; rounds three and onwards were broadcast in the UK and Ireland by TNT Sports, Discovery+, and DMAX.
 The tournament was streamed by Discovery+ in Germany, Italy, and Austria and by HBO Max in other European territories; rounds three and onwards were broadcast in mainland Europe by Eurosport.
 The tournament was broadcast in mainland China by the CBSA‑WPBSA Academy WeChat Channel, the CBSA‑WPBSA Academy Douyin, Huya Live, and Migu.
-Rounds three and onwards were broadcast in Hong Kong by Now TV, in Malaysia and Brunei by Astro SuperSport, in Thailand by TrueSports, in Taiwan by Sportcast, and in the Philippines by TAP Sports.
-In territories where no other coverage is available, the tournament was streamed via WST Play.
+Rounds three and onwards were broadcast in Hong Kong by Now TV, in Malaysia and Brunei by Astro SuperSport, in Thailand by True Sports, in Taiwan by Sportcast, and in the Philippines by TAP Sports.
+In territories where no other coverage was available, the tournament was streamed via WST Play.

 Prize fund

 The prize fund for the tournament is detailed below.
-In addition, the player who wins the most cumulative prize money across the season's four Home Nations Series events will receive a bonus of £150,000.
+In addition, the player who won the most cumulative prize money across the season's four Home Nations Series events received a bonus of £150,000.